 In motor vehicle collisions and other personal injury accidents, spinal injuries and brain trauma can lead to various degrees of paralysis.
 Paralysis is among the most tragic consequences of accidents, as it can devastate victims’ quality of life for as long as they live.

 At Hiepler & Hiepler, we are here to help you.
-We represent clients who have suffered paraplegia and quadriplegia injuries in Ventura, Los Angeles, throughout the state of California and beyond.
+We represent clients who have suffered paraplegia and quadriplegia injuries throughout the state of California and beyond.
 Attorneys from our firm share our commitment to helping our injured clients with all aspects of their claims.
 We help them obtain medical analysis and treatment, we fight for our clients’ compensation in the courtroom and at the negotiating table, and we even help our clients get the insurance coverage they need.

 What Type Of Injury Did You Suffer?